How can you choose a Common App essay topic that will reveal the true you?

 - Some students have a background, identity, interest, or talent that is so meaningful they believe their application would be incomplete without it.
 If this sounds like you, then please share your story.

-- The lessons we take from failure can be fundamental to later success.
-Recount an incident or time when you experienced failure.
+- The lessons we take from obstacles we encounter can be fundamental to later success.
+Recount a time when you faced a challenge, setback, or failure.
 How did it affect you, and what lessons did you learn from the experience?

 - Describe a problem you've solved or a problem you'd like to solve.
 It can be an intellectual challenge, a research query, an ethical dilemma—anything that is of personal importance, no matter the scale.
 Explain its significance to you and what steps you took or could be taken to identify a solution.